 - Members of rescue squads

 Some first responder discounts also apply to 911 dispatchers.
-Many businesses make similar discounts available to active-duty military service members or veterans.
+Many businesses make similar discounts available to active-duty military service members, veterans, or teachers.
 And some companies extend their special offers to the families of first responders and service members as well.

 Amid the COVID-19 pandemic, some companies have expanded their first responder deals to include all hospital staff members since they face the highest risks from the disease.
 Other companies are offering new temporary discounts for both health care workers and first responders.